Mary Sibande: Design

-Sibande was determined to be a fashion designer and said, "There were no museums and galleries in the town I grew up in; that was foreign to me."
-Sibande has used her knowledge and love for design to incorporate in her works.
-She has focused her fashion design for every piece of wardrobe her sculptures wear.
+Sibande has stated that "fashion and fine art aren't far off from each other," and that she seeks to "marry the two worlds" through her work.
+Sibande was initially determined to be a fashion designer and said, "There were no museums and galleries in the town I grew up in; that was foreign to me."
+Sibande has incorporated her knowledge and love for design into her works, especially visible in the wardrobe pieces her sculptures wear.
 In her "Conversation with Madam CJ Walker" exhibit, her knowledge and skill of cloth and fashion design are apparent.
-Her design and fashion work are also very carefully thought about.
 The fabrics and color Sibande chooses to use have different meaning and impacts on her work.
 In a journal article for the UNISA and Durban Art Gallery article an author named Carol Brown spoke about the usage of fabric in Sibande's work.
 She states that "The fabric used to produce uniforms for domestic workers is an instantly recognizable sight in domestic spaces in South Africa, and by applying it to Victorian dress she attempts to make a comment about history of servitude and colonization as it relates to the present in terms of domestic relationships."

 Photography

 Sibande has used photography to capture and construct her artworks.
-In 2013 she had seven enlarged photographs of her work displayed on the streets of French suburbs such as Ivry-sur-Seine, Vitry-sur-Seine and Choisy-le-Roi.
-Photography has not only played a big part on her big public displays but also in her day-to-day work.
+In 2013, she had seven enlarged photographs of her work displayed on the streets of French suburbs such as Ivry-sur-Seine, Vitry-sur-Seine and Choisy-le-Roi.
+Photography has played a role in both her large, public displays and in her smaller-scale, day-to-day work.
 Sibande takes into consideration how her work will be photographed which is reflected in how she presents and structures her works and installations.
 Many of her shows include both a display of her sculptures as well as photographs she's taken of her work or installations.

 Sculpture

-At first, she would make little figures out of clay and that was about the full extent of artworks at the time.
-In the end, she would with the art route; however, Sibande states, "...I can now marry the two worlds – fashion and fine art aren’t far off from each other."
-Later on Sibande background and knowledge with sculpture became an extensive one.
+Early in her career Sibande only made small figures out of clay.
+Later on, the impact of Sibande's background in and knowledge of sculpture became a greater one.
 With exhibits such as her "Long Live the Dead Queen Series" in 2013, one is able to see the beginning of her character "Sophie" who is one of her best known and reappearing character in her sculptures.

 Sophie, the main feature in all of her works is a sculpture.
 Sophie is molded after Sibande herself and is like her alter-ego.
 Sibande's sculpture draws energy from the long history of female domestic workers, during the apartheid and post-apartheid.
 The sculpture, Sophie, attempts to critique the long history of oppression in South Africa, specifically regarding black women in South Africa.